Alfred Becker: Operation Goodwood

-Retreat across France
+Retreat across France, capture, and post-war life

 As the remnants of the 21st Panzer Division retreated across the Seine and back to the frontier, Becker reached Belgium on 22 August and set up his battalion headquarters in Fosses-la-Ville, castle of Taravisée.
 On 2 July 1944 Major Becker had been recommended for the award of the Ritterkreuzes zum Kriegsdienstkreuz mit Schwerter, or the Knight's Cross of the War Service Cross with Swords.
 It was awarded to him at the end of 1944.

 Major Becker fled from Fosses-la-Ville on 3 September at 4PM, just before being arrested by the local resistance (Secret Army) who arrived too late at 8PM in Taravisée.

 After reaching the Rhineland, Becker was captured in late December 1944 in Alsace.
 He survived the war and in 1947 married a French woman he had met in Normandy while recovering from wounds.
 He restarted a machining business in Düsseldorf, the Alfred Becker Gesellschaft mit beschränkter Haftung, which initially produced machines for the textile industry.
 The business continues to this day, and is managed by a Thomas Becker.
 Alfred Becker died on 26 December 1981.